fnaeem-sketch/sandbox-project-2024/README.md

 Wordpress files will be stored using EFS so multiple ec2 instances can access them.<br>
 We will mount the EFS to our web servers.

+## Create RDS Instance and database subnet groups
+Create a MySql instance via terraform

+## Create an application load balancer
+- Along with the ALB, we create a target group and add the ec2 instance to the target group